pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       -h, --help  Show this message and exit.

     Commands:
-      brand             Display the brand of the server. connection        Display connection info used by this server. get-centralinsts  Get central instances of mgmt profiles on the server. info              Display information about the server.
+      brand             Get the brand of the server. connection        Get connection info used by this server. get-centralinsts  List central instances of mgmt profiles on the server. info              Get information about the server.
-      interop           Display the Interop namespace of the server. namespaces        Display the namespaces of the server. profiles          Display management profiles advertized by the server.
+      interop           Get the Interop namespace of the server. namespaces        List the namespaces of the server. profiles          List management profiles advertized by the server.

 .. _`pywbemcli server brand --help`: